The Eureka Prize for Outstanding Science in Safeguarding Australia is sponsored by Defence Science and Technology (DST).

 Defence Science and Technology (DST) is the Australian Government's lead agency responsible for safeguarding Australia by delivering expert, impartial science and technology advice and innovative solutions for defence and national security.

-Demands on DST's science and technology support are extensive, specialised and continually growing.
-The increased deployment of Australian troops overseas, the current global security environment, new advances in technology and the ongoing need to minimise costs continue to place pressure on defence science and technology.
+The increased deployment of Australian troops overseas, the current global security environment, new advances in technology and the ongoing need to minimise costs continue to place pressure on science and technology requirements for defence capability.

-With a wide range of partnerships in place with industry and the science and technology community through strategic alliances and collaborative research programs, DST is able to apply advanced science and technology to enhance the effectiveness of Australia's defence and national security effort, both now and for the future.
+DST’s partnerships with industry and academia through strategic alliances and collaborative research programs provides the opportunity to apply advanced science and technology to enhance the effectiveness of Australia's defence and national security effort.

-The Defence Science and Technology Eureka Prize for Outstanding Science in Safeguarding Australia is awarded to an Australian individual, team or organisation for outstanding science or technology that has developed or has the potential to develop innovative solutions for Australia's defence or national security.
-This may include both pure and applied research; development of new technologies or practices suitable for Australia's unique circumstances; or novel applications of existing technologies or products that address the challenges of defending Australia and its national interests in a rapidly changing geostrategic climate.
+Through this prize, DST aims to recognise outstanding science and technology that will enhance Australia’s defence.
+This may include both pure and applied research; development of innovative technologies, or novel applications of existing technologies or products that address the challenges of defending Australia and its national interests.

 Entries should specifically address how the work entered meets the following judging criteria:

 a.
-In what way is the work outstanding (e.g. developed or extended techniques or methods not normally used; resulted in a paradigm shift etc.)?
+In what way is the work outstanding (e.g. developed or extended techniques or methods not normally used; resulted in a paradigm shift)?

 b.
 What are the innovative aspects of the work and/or its results?